Federica Felini

 Federica Felini (born 13 April 1983) is an Italian model, singer and television personality.
 Felini has modelled for Guess and has hosted the Sanremo Music Festival in 2005.
 She has also done a duet song with Italian rapper Vacca.

+Biography

+She began working as a model in Milan, before becoming the star of Guess (company) worldwide campaign.

+A few months later he recorded the single Je t'aime, which was chosen by Citroën as the soundtrack for the Citroën C1 commercial and entered the charts in Italy, France and Belgium.
+He also has a duet to his credit entitled Don't Trust You.